 Gov. David Ige lifted the state's outdoor mask mandate May 25.
 Hawaii's amended mask directive still requires residents ages 5 and up to wear a face-covering in most indoor public settings and requires businesses to refuse admission or service to maskless patrons in most circumstances.

 Idaho's latest "Stay Healthy Guidelines," dated May 11, recommend that employers determine how masks and other protective gear “may be reqiured" in their places of business.
 Boise, Idaho's capital and largest city, dropped its mask mandate in May, as did several other juristictions.
 Gov. Brad Little signed an executive order May 28 restoring local governments' authority to make their own mask rules, reversing a move by Lt.
 Gov. Janice McGeachin to strip such local control in an order she issued while Little was at a conference out of state.

 Learn more: Read Idaho's updated COVID-19 health guidelines.

-Starting Aug.
-30, masks are required in indoor public settings for people over age 2, regardless of vaccination status, except when they are actively eating or drinking in bars and restaurants or at workplaces where they can consistently maintain 6 feet of distance from others.
+Masks are required in indoor public settings for people over age 2, regardless of vaccination status, except when they are actively eating or drinking in bars and restaurants or at workplaces where they can consistently maintain 6 feet of distance from others.
 Previously, the state's mask mandate only applied to people who have not been inoculated against COVID-19.

 Learn more: Read Illinois' expanded face-covering order.